-6. Select source columns from the source table.
+- 6. Select source columns from the source table.
 A list of available columns on the selected table appears on the left hand list box.
 Select source columns by double clicking on the column name or selecting the column and clicking the add button.
 The add all button adds all columns to the replication.
-All the selected source columns are displayed in the list box to the right.
-Columns can be removed from the replication by double-clicking the column name or selecting the column and clicking the remove button.

-NOTE You must select all primary key columns from the source table for replication.
+The list box to the right displays all the selected source columns.
+Remove columns from the replication by double-clicking the column name or selecting the column and clicking the remove button. - NOTE You must select all primary key columns from the source table for replication. - 7.
+Click Next.
+The Where Clause window appears.

-8. Add a WHERE condition clause to the SQL script, if desired.
-This is useful if you want to place constraints on the data that is to be replicated.

-NOTE The WHERE clause must follow proper SQL syntax.
+- 8. Add a WHERE condition clause to the SQL script, if desired.
+This is useful if you want to place constraints on the data that is to be replicated. - NOTE The WHERE clause must follow proper SQL syntax.
 Refer to the section on Constraint Syntax at the end of chapter 4 for more information.